Barb's Cancer Journey

 The next few weeks Barb experienced extreme fatigue and required a large amount of sleep.
 “Even though I was tired, I had a great support system.
 My husband and daughter took care of me day and night, and I had many friends and family come stay with me at the outpatient care facility.
 With their support and my ability to rest as much as possible, I recovered well and was released home five days earlier than planned.”

-After three months Barb started taking the clinical trial drug designed to assist with improving survival rates for post-transplant patients with multiple myeloma.
+After three months Barb started taking the clinical trial drug designed to increase length of time being disease-free.
 Initially randomized, Barb had a fifty-fifty chance of being placed on the placebo drug or the maintenance drug.
 “I continued to improve and felt I was probably on the real drug.
 It was determined that clinical trial participants who received the maintenance drug were doing 60 percent better after transplant, so not long after I began receiving the drug, the trial was un-blinded to ensure that all participants could receive the helpful medicine.”
 The clinical trial was approved by the FDA and ensures that patients can now receive the drug as a maintenance therapy following a transplant.

 Barb stopped taking the maintenance drug in July 2012 and has been in remission for about seven years.
 Currently, she is not on any medication and visits Dr. Matous and her healthcare team every three months for checkups.
 She will be followed on the trial for fifteen years.